Hario Skerton Ceramic Coffee Mill Review

-The Hario Skerton earned a low score of 4 out of 10 in this metric, simply because using a manual grinder takes a lot more time and effort than using a powered one.
+The Hario Skerton earned a low score in this metric, simply because using a manual grinder takes a lot more time and effort than using a powered one.
 If took us about five minutes to grind enough for a cup of coffee if we spun the crank at a conversational pace.
 If we went all out and got red in the face we could cut that time down quite a bit, but that also necessitated changing out of sweaty clothes.
 All in all the Hario Skerton was about 20% faster than the JavaPresse.

 All manual grinders are quite quiet, and the Hario Skerton is no exception.
 It shared the top score of 9 out of 10 in this metric with the other manual model we tested, the JavaPresse.
 You can feel free to use this grinder in a crowded office or in an apartment full of late sleepers, it's not going to annoy anybody.

 Here again we found that manual models really excelled.
 The Hario Skerton shared the top score of 9 out of 10 in this metric with the other manual model we tested, the JavaPresse. the completely self-contained nature of the Hario Skerton means that no grinds get spilled anywhere.
 The glass grind container easily disconnects and pours grinds out without any mess.
 You can feel free to use this grinder anywhere and not have to worry about making a mess.

 The Hario Skerton is slightly faster than the other manual grinder we tested, the JavaPresse Coffee Company Manual, but is not as durable.
 This makes it ideal if you're looking for a super low profile grinder that won't disturb your coworkers or housemates.
 If you're looking for something portable, however, we think the small sacrifice in speed is worth the extra durability of the JavaPresse.